 Requests for facilities for conferences or meetings, which extend beyond individuals in this University, such as district, regional, or national conferences must be registered with ASMSU and the Division of Student Activities.
-Procedures for registering such requests have been developed jointly by ASMSU and the Division of Student Activities and are available in the Division of Student Activities, 101 Student Services Building.
+Procedures for registering such requests have been developed jointly by ASMSU and the Division of Student Activities.

+sion of Student Activities and are available in the Division of Student Activities, 101 Student Services Building.